Seagate/corio/docs/Architecture_and_Design.md

-## CORIO (KOR-I-O)
+## CORIO

+### WHY CORIO:

+Needed a single aggregator / umbrella tool which does following:
-### A tool to check Sustainability of IO Operations for expected longer duration
+- Checks Sustainability of IO Operations for long duration and updates results based on expected execution runtime

-Need for a tool which gives consistent outcome of where do we stand in terms of IO Path stability under single aggregator/umbrella tool.

-1. Fully configurable with IO workload to support Stress (exponential workload) as well as longevity testing.
+- Support Stress (exponential workload) as well as longevity testing.
-2. This tool support S3 IO Operations using full capability of boto APIs.
+- Supports S3 IO operations using full capability of boto APIs.
-3. This tool has capability to embed multiple IO tools (S3bench, WARP, etc.) and benefits from their specific capabilities.
+- Benefits from unique capabilities of multiple IO tools (S3bench, WARP, etc.
-4. This tool has capability to have seed based execution for reproducing same scenarios.
-5. This can be Integrated for any other product requirements.

-### This tool is capable of executing matrix based execution as following:

-This tool is capable to execute multi-level test suite that can be executed for a prolonged infinite period with increasing difficulty levels for them to Pass these set period, so we know the defects when fixed allows the system to withstand how much period of prolonged IO.

-Scheme of  multiple tests suites execution is as following:
+- Supports failure mode testing over long runs.
+- Supports plug-n-play for other protocols (NFS, SMB, Block-IO, etc).
+- Supports easy deployment and enables various usage scenario across teams.

+### CURRENT CAPABILITIES:

+- Matrix Based Test Execution:
+  - Parallel test execution from multiple test suites,
-1. Start given test suites/execution, say N in parallel such that first test from each suite will start and will be marked pass once it achieves minimum duration of execution.
+    - for e.g. first test from each suite will start and will be marked pass once it achieves ETA duration of execution.
-2. Then next set of tests will start and previous will also continue.
+  - Then next set of tests will start and previously “pass” marked tests will also continue to run for background load generation.
-3. It will increase load(with exponential increasing IO sessions) on target and, IO sustainability can be checked in lesser time/duration  as compared to other
-Tools.
+- Seed based execution for easy reproduction of failure scenarios.

-### Integrated for CORTX Requirements:
+- Customized for CORTX requirements:

-1. Jira Integration.
-2. Automated Execution with Jenkins.
-3. System Health Check.
-4. Resource Monitoring(CPU and Memory).
+  - Automated execution using Jenkins framework.
+  - Results update in Jira.
+  - Periodic system health checks.
+  - Resource monitoring (CPU, Memory, etc.).
-5. Generating Support Bundle Logs (Periodic and on failure).
+  - Capture support bundle logs (periodic and on failure).
-6. Useful across teams (CI-CD, DST, Regression, ComponentQA, Dev, CFT).

-### Additional Capabilities:

-1. Simple and easy to execute tool.
-2. Error injection and failure modes (TBD).
-3. Plug, and play architecture such that additional functionalities may be extended.
-4. Can be extended with other IO protocols.

-### Tool components:
+### OVERVIEW:

 #### Block Diagram:

 ![](images/BlockDiagram.png)

-* Configurations: This is actual workload specified/created by user.
+* Test Configurations: This is actual workload specified/created by user.
 * Parser: This section verifies the Test Configurations, Inputs and Structure used by Driver.
 * Library: This sections consists of collection of code logic used by Test Scripts.
-* Scripts: These are actual logic takes structured input from parser and executed by Driver.
+* Test Scripts: These are actual logic takes structured input from parser and executed by Driver.
 * System Monitoring: This consists of monitoring CPU and Memory usages on client and server.
 * Logging: Logs for individual tests in different files and upload to NFS as needed.
 * Support Bundle: This is a CORTX specific feature where Server Logs are generated periodically and